Lore-Soong/Adwaita-amoled-dark-Fix/README.md

 Download the Zip, extract, and Move the folder to /usr/share/themes/ (this ensures that the theme will be set system wide ~/.themes will not work with applications that require sudo privileges.)

-more info and screenshots availible on the original gitlab page aswell as the pling page
+more info and screenshots availible on the original gitlab page aswell as the pling page above